 Navine G. Khan-Dossos (b.
 1982, London) is a visual artist working between London and Athens.
 Her interests include Orientalism in the digital realm, geometry as information and decoration, image calibration, and Aniconism in contemporary culture.

-She is currently a tutor on the MA program at the Dutch Art Institute (Arnhem).
-She is also a member of the Substantial Motion Research Network.
+She is currently a tutor on the MA program at the Dutch Art Institute and a member of the Substantial Motion Research Network.